Fermi-surface transformation across the pseudogap critical point of the cuprate superconductor La$_{1.6-x}$Nd$_{0.4}$Sr$_{x}$CuO$_4$: Discussion

 Having established that \pstar~is purely the critical point of the pseudogap phase, devoid of superconductivity or CDW order, let us see what its intrinsic properties are, as may be deduced from transport measurements.
 The key signature is a drop in carrier density from $n = 1 + p$ at $p >$~\pstar~to $n = p$ at $p <$~\pstar.
 This conclusion can only be reached by looking at both \RH~and $\rho$.
 While the drop in \nH~by itself does suggest a drop in $n$, it is not conclusive, since it could be just a change of Fermi-surface curvature, or a deformation at roughly constant volume.
 It is the huge upturn in $\rho(T)$ that really shows there is a loss of carrier density.

-The fact that \nrho~$= p$ at $p = 0.20$, 0.21 and 0.22 is striking (Fig.~8a).
-The very same finding was first reported for LSCO, where \nrho~$= p$ at $p = 0.14 - 0.15$.\cite{Laliberte2016} Our data therefore confirm the conclusion of ref.~\onlinecite{Laliberte2016} that the fundamental mechanism for what has been called a ``metal-to-insulator crossover" for twenty years \cite{Boebinger1996} is a metal-to-metal transition at $T=0$ that transforms the Fermi surface and cuts the carrier density down by 1.0 hole per Cu atom.
+The fact that \nrho~$\simeq p$ at $p = 0.20$, 0.21 and 0.22 is striking (Fig.~8).
+The same finding was reported for LSCO, where \nrho~$\simeq p$ at $p = 0.14 - 0.15$ [\onlinecite{Laliberte2016}].
+Our data therefore confirm the conclusion of Ref.~\onlinecite{Laliberte2016} that the fundamental mechanism for what has been called a ``metal-to-insulator crossover" for two decades \cite{Ando1995,Boebinger1996} is a metal-to-metal transition at $T=0$ that transforms the Fermi surface and cuts the carrier density down by 1.0 hole per Cu atom.

-One of our important findings is that the pseudogap phase onsets rapidly at $T=0$: \nrho~drops from $1+p$ to $p$ in a doping interval of at most 0.015 (Fig.~8a), \ie~6~\% of \pstar.
+One of our important findings is that the pseudogap phase onsets rapidly at $T=0$: \nrho~drops from $1+p$ to $p$ in a doping interval of at most 0.015 (Fig.~8), \ie~6~\% of \pstar.
 This argues in favour of a transition, as opposed to a crossover.

-The transition in \nH~is wider than in \nrho, and it has additional structure (Fig.~8a).
-Going back to the raw data of Fig.~5, we see that at $p = 0.23$ \RH$(T)$ does not show any upturn at low $T$, while $\rho(T)$ does (Fig.~4).
-In fact, \RH$(T)$ at $p = 0.23$ decreases with decreasing $T$, starting with a value at $T = 80$~K that is larger than the value at $p = 0.24$, and ending with a value at $T = 10$~K that is the same (Fig.~5).
-In other words, the drop in \nH~is not detected at $p = 0.23$, but only at $p = 0.22$, while the drop in \nrho~is clearly seen at $p = 0.23$ (Fig.~8a).
-In Fig.~8b, we track the discrepancy between \nH~and \nrho~by plotting the ratio \nH/\nrho~vs $p$.
-Equal to unity at $p = 0.24$, the ratio peaks at $p = 0.22$, with a value of 2.5, and then it goes back down to $\simeq 1.0$ at $p = 0.20$.
+The transition in \nH~is wider than in \nrho, and it has additional structure (Fig.~8).
+Going back to the raw data of Fig.~5, we see that, at $p = 0.23$,~\RH$(T)$ does not show any upturn at low $T$, while $\rho(T)$ does (Fig.~4).
+In other words, the drop in \nH~is not detected at $p = 0.23$, but only at $p = 0.22$, while the drop in \nrho~is clearly seen at $p = 0.23$ (Fig.~8).